 An undergraduate student in Computer Science who builds, develops and ships software that is efficient, tested, and bug free using prior coding and debugging experience from working on previous projects as well as algorithms discussed during lectures.
 In addition to learning new techniques and ways to solve different problems as well as the exploring new topics, languages and frameworks.
-Currently seeking a four-month internship or coop for Summer 2019.Resume
+Currently seeking a four-month internship for Summer 2020.Resume

 Working on a react - spring application that allows companies to make quick and smart decisions based on historical data.

 Wrote automation scripts that would speed up the workflow as well as reduce the number of labor-intensive tasks using Python and Google App Script, such as compiling all mail-in rebates from suppliers automatically.

 Organized a student run hackathon the capital of Canada.

 Co-ordinated development team in building website, and internal apps for CUHacking.

 Work on the Carleton Computer Science Society website as well as other projects requested by the team.

 Participate in CTF events as well as building a bot that keeps other members updated for new CTF events.

 An aframe component that allows to easily create charts for VR or games.